fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 a national level_.
 While Apple & Google Pay are not limited to national borders they 1) are not interoperable 2) only support card networks.
 ## FIDO to rescue?
-Banks are understandably reluctant taking on yet another system that "does the same thing".
+Banks are understandably highly reluctant taking on yet another system that "does the same thing".
 There are though a few things that _could_ change the picture:
 - Merchants (including their customers), are probably interested in _any_ standard payment solution if it is good enough